 Note to viewers: Apologies for confusion regarding the streaming of this episode.
 While it would have been the next to air, last Monday, May 5, KCET instead aired the "Making of Borgen" behind-the-scenes documentary, which we are streaming here.
 This episode will air at 10 p.m. on May 12, and will stream online until May 26.

 Catch episodes of "Borgen" that aren't currently streaming via our recaps here.

 Previously on "Borgen"

-We leave Birgitte at a crossroad in the season two finale.
-After a month-long absence, she returns to her post as the media and her cabinet members reopen the debate about whether a woman can be PM.
+Birgitte finds herself at a crossroads in the season two finale.
+After a month-long absence, she returns to her post and her cabinet members reopen the debate about whether a woman can be PM.
 By episode's end, she calls a general election to determine who the people of Denmark want in power.
 Meanwhile, Kasper and Katrine reconcile about Babygate when Kasper decides that he wants kids, after all.
-Phillip breaks up with his girlfriend when he realizes that he still harbors feelings for Birgitte.
+Phillip breaks up with his girlfriend once he realizes that he still has feelings for Birgitte.
 (Click here to read the complete recap for this episode.)

 This week's episode: "In Denmark I Was Born"

 It's only fitting that season three of "Borgen" opens with a line from Dante's "Divine Comedy": "Halfway on my journey through life I found myself in a dark wood."
 We're over halfway through the series and the opening of its final chapter is rather bleak.
 The show abruptly jumps two and a half years into the future, forcing the audience to play catch-up during the season premiere.
 When you're not busy making sense of the brand new character arcs, you're struggling to understand the characters' motives.